Vallelunga Circuit: History

 From 1963 the circuit held the Rome Grand Prix, and in 1967 a new loop was added when the track became the property of the Automobile Club d'Italia (ACI).
-Further refurbishment was undertaken in 1971.
-The track is named for the famous Italian racing driver Piero Taruffi.
+Further refurbishment was undertaken in 1971 and significant expansion and renovation works in 2005 and a new box in the summer of 2006.
+The track is named for the famous Italian racing driver Piero Taruffi since 12th October 2006.

 In August 2004 work started on a 0.863 km extension to the track, bringing the track up to its current length.
 The new configuration has received homologation from the FIA as a test circuit, being used by various Formula One teams.
 The circuit has also hosted the 6 Hours of Vallelunga endurance event.

 The track is also used by ACI for public driving safety training courses and, in autumn of each year, hosts a vast flea-market specialising mainly in vintage automotive spare parts.

 The circuit is home to simulation software developers Kunos Simulazioni, who occupy a pit garage as an office.